KUKRIS

 (iii) The Khukree bearings the insignia of Jodhpur State, though associated as personal weapon of Gurkhas (Nepalis), was very popular and a useful tool with the troops of the Jodhpur Lancer as well as Jodhpur Sardar Infantry.

 (iv) The style and design of the Khukree is true copy of the khukree used in Nepal.
 This weapon is a special identity of Gorkhas of Nepal.
+The Maharaja of Jodhpur must have liked this handy tool for the personal security of the soldiers and issued them.

-(a) Jodhpur must be the place where these Khukrees were manufactured because this place is famous for iron skill and making of knifes of all sizes.
+(v) The place of manufacture of these is not yet confirmed but I can assure you that (a) Jodhpur must be the place where these Khukrees were manufactured because this place is famous for iron skill and making of knifes of all sizes.

 (b) Nagaur city, which is on the way of Bikaner only 150 KM far from Jodhpur in North direction.
 Nagour city is also one of the well-known city for making such weapons and still iron tools are made there and supplied all over country.